A Satisfiability algorithm based on Simple Spinors of the Clifford algebra of $\mathbb{R}^{n,n}$

 We showed that if the required subset $J_{k+1}$ exists it can come only from the subsets of clauses $J_k$ that contained $t_k$ and that can be easily done examining these subsets. \opt{margin_notes}{\mynote{mbh.note: we need to calculate the cost of maintaining the list of viable subsets $K$}} If, on the contrary, in all subsets $J_k$ there is not the needed subset $J_{k+1}$ we have a certificate that the set generated by the clauses ${\cal T}_j$ do not cover $\OO{n}$.
 In both cases only a polynomial time is required to give and answer and the proposition is thus proved. \end{proof}

 \myseparation

-In other words any ${\cal T}_j$ induces naturally three sets: the set of generators $\mygen_{i}$ corresponding to \myBooleanv{}s in affirmative forms, the set of generators $\mygen_{j}$ corresponding to \myBooleanv{}s in negative forms and the remaining set of $n - k$ generators to which we associate the $\bino{n-k}{2}$ bivectors $\mygen_{i} \mygen_{j}$ and we can use these sets to build a graph with $n$ vertices corresponding to the $n$ generators and the edges of this graph are given by the bivectors.
+In other words any ${\cal T}_j$ induces naturally three sets: the set of generators $\mygen_{i}$ corresponding to Boolean variables in affirmative forms, the set of generators $\mygen_{j}$ corresponding to Boolean variables in negative forms and the remaining set of $n - k$ generators to which we associate the $\bino{n-k}{2}$ bivectors $\mygen_{i} \mygen_{j}$ and we can use these sets to build a graph with $n$ vertices corresponding to the $n$ generators and the edges of this graph are given by the bivectors.

 Given ${\cal T}_j, {\cal T}_k$ and their respective graphs it is interesting to evaluate the graph associated to ${\cal T}_j + {\cal T}_k$ (\ref{formula_cal_T_j+k_def}).

 Given $t \in \OO{n}$ we can define a graph with $n$ vertices and given the Givens expansion of $t$ it defines a graph with $n$ vertices corresponding to coordinates and links corresponding to the couples of coordinates $\mygen_{i} \mygen_{j}$ appearing in the Givens expansion of $t$.